cunnie/writings/i_am_become_forever.md

 "It's about mitigating risk.
 We don't want our conversation eavesdropped.
 If it is eavesdropped, we want it encrypted so they can't make sense out of it.
-In spite of those precautions, I'm taking a grave risk speaking to you."
+In spite of those precautions, I'm taking a grave risk speaking with you."

 The general continued.
-"Our initial conversation took place over the public network.
+"Our initial conversation took place over the public switched telephone network.
 That will be the last time we will have a conversation on a public network."

 "What if I need to get in touch with you?"